mbmahiout/mbmahiout.github.io/index.md

 # About
 As an analyst in the actuarial function of an insurance company, my day-to-day work consists of coding, statistics, and data analysis.

 My academic interests are centered around statistics, machine learning and neuroscience.
 For the past few years I've also had a growing interest in actuarial science and quantitative finance.

+For diversion, I really enjoy chess and Brazilian jiu-jitsu and, like most Norwegians, I love hiking in the mountains.

 # Contact
 **E-mail:** marius.b.mahiout@gmail.com